VirtualPlantLab/PlantSimEngine.jl/docs/src/model_switching.md

     In our example we replaced a soft-dependency model, but the same principle applies to hard-dependency models.

 And that's it!
 We can switch between models without changing the code, and without having to recompute the dependency graph manually.
 This is a very powerful feature of PlantSimEngine!💪

+!!! note
+    This was a very standard but easy example.
+Sometimes other models will require to add other models to the `ModelList`.
+For example `ToyAssimGrowthModel` could have required a maintenance respiration model.
+In this case `PlantSimEngine` will tell you that this kind of model is required for the simulation.